You want smart political talk without the meltdowns?

 Another amazing man.

-You know, people think, oh, you're you're a Christian, you're supposed to live the perfect life, et cetera.
+You're supposed to live the perfect life, et cetera.

-That's that's not my understanding of Christianity.
+That's not my understanding of Christianity.

 My understanding of Christianity is you know you're flawed, you know you fail, you know that you sin, you want to be better, and you want salvation, and you're asking for God's grace to get there.

-So, in other words, it's the antithesis of the way the media often portrays it.
+So in other words, it's the antithesis of the way the media often portrays it.

-Yeah, that's why I'm not a Catholic anymore, to be very blunt, because of what I thought was institutional corruption that was pushed under the rug.
+Yeah, that's why I'm not a Catholic anymore, to be very blunt, because what I thought was institutional corruption that was pushed under the rug, and I felt it was evil.

 And does it mean every priest is?